-Responsible party means the landowner or any other entity performing services to meet the requirements of this article through a contract or other agreement.
+Responsible party means the landowner or any other entity holding fee title to the property or performing services to meet the performance standards of this article requirements of this article through a contract or other agreement.

 Runoff means stormwater or precipitation including rain, snow or ice melt or similar water that moves on the land surface via sheet or channelized flow.